-When most people hear conspiracy, they think of some kind of crackpot theory you might read online.
-But California conspiracy law actually covers situations where two or more people work together to plan or commit a felony crime.
-These accusations are drastically different than most criminal charges as the person accused need not actually commit any actual crimes other than planning illegal activities with someone else.
-In fact, the crime itself doesn’t even need to have occurred.
+When people hear the word “conspiracy,” they typically think of some kind of crackpot theory you might read online.
+Under California Penal Code section 182 (PC) though, a conspiracy occurs when two or more people work together to plan or commit any crime.
+Conspiracy allegations are drastically different than most criminal charges, as a person accused of the crime need not have actually committed an actual crime other than planning illegal activities with someone else —the criminal act itself doesn’t even need to have occurred.

-Under California law, a conspiracy occurs when two or more people plan and work together to commit a felony and take some kind of action toward the completion of the crime.
-There is no requirement for the crime itself to have actually been completed in order for the people involved to be charged, as long as those involved took some action towards actually doing the crime.
+Under 182 (PC), a conspiracy occurs when two or more people plan and work together to commit a felony and take some kind of action toward the completion of the crime.
+There is no requirement that the offense took place for charges to be filed as long as those involved took an overt act toward its completion.

-The rules of evidence are also looser in conspiracy cases, allowing the prosecutor to use evidence against you that he or she might not be able to have admitted in a case involving a regular criminal charge.
-That being said, it is critical the prosecution can prove that you were involved with the conspiracy and that someone actually took some action to make the plan a reality.
-This is why you should always take this crime seriously and immediately call your defense lawyer.
+The rules of evidence are looser in conspiracy cases, allowing the prosecutor to use evidence against you that they might not be able to have admitted in a case involving a regular criminal charge.
+The prosecution still must be able to prove that you were involved with the conspiracy and that after you made this agreement, someone took an overt action towards making the plan a reality.
+Merely associating with criminals who committed a crime is not enough to result in someone being convicted of conspiracy.